drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 - To train a model that can successfully identify a positive or negative review
 - To ensure the review made by users is reliable based on our model’s outcome

-In this project, we aim to monitor the Google reviews about customer satisfaction on cafes in Johor using Natural Language Processing (NLP). .
+In this project, we aim to observe public's opinion on our Prime Minister using Natural Language Processing (NLP).

 ---